Murray Perahia: Recent activities

+On April 16, 2024, at Wigmore Hall, after a six-year health hiatus, Perahia returned to performing.

 Teaching

 Upon graduation from Mannes, Perahia was appointed to the faculty and taught there from 1969 to 1979.
 Perahia was invited to teach at the International Piano Foundation Theo Lieven (known today as the International Piano Academy Lake Como) to selected students.
 He has given masterclasses at such institutions as Juilliard School, Stanford University, and Peabody Institute, among many others.
-He held a Summer Course at the Jerusalem Music Centre in July 2017 to young Israeli pianists ages 12 to 18, including Niv Yehuda, Amir Ron, Yoav Levanon, Tom Borrow, Talmon Pachevsky, Yuval Shmila, and Tom Zalmanov.
+Each year, he holds a summer course at the Jerusalem Music Centre to young Israeli pianists, aged 12 to 18.
 He continues to give frequent masterclasses as president of the JMC.
-He plans to hold a series of masterclasses in Munich on Beethoven Piano Sonatas, hosted by the renowned publisher G. Henle Verlag, with ten young professional pianists: Eden Agranat Meged, Elia Cecino, Yan Fang, Hyunji Kim, Song Hyeon Kim, Michael Lu, Nathalia Milstein, Misora Ozaki, Maksym Shadko, and Clara Isabella Siegle.
+Perahia plans to hold a series of masterclasses in Munich on Beethoven's piano sonatas, hosted by the publisher G. Henle Verlag, with ten young professional pianists.

 Personal life

 Perahia lives in London with his wife, Ninette Shohet, who is of Iraqi-Jewish heritage.
 He has two adult sons, Benjamin and Raphael.